HarringtonIdahosa/Individual-program-1-4811/README.md

 This code implements a barrier synchronization mechanism using semaphores.
 Multiple threads are created, and they must all reach a common point before any of them proceed.
 Adjustments for better understanding can be made by adding sleep calls in various locations.

 ### Instructions to Run
-- Compile the code using the provided makefile: `make output3`.
+- Compile the code using the provided makefile
 - Run the executable with the desired number of threads: `./output3 <num_threads>`.

 OR